16 things you really should do at Ningaloo Reef

 This is one of the most beautiful and romantic bays!
 The pure clean white beach slopes slightly into the turquoise lagoon!
 Crystal clear warm water and just sand, sand, sand.
 Most people miss this bay because it is not well advertised!
 Perfect for kids as well, as it is so shallow and slopes in very slightly.

-Visiting Milyering Visitor Centre, Yardie Creek, Shot Hole Canyon and Charles Knife Gorge
+(12) Visit Milyering Visitor Centre, Yardie Creek, Shot Hole Canyon & Charles Knife Gorge

 The Visitor Centre in the National Park has a superb range of information, a library and ‘cinema’.
 I recommend you spend an hour during the heat of the day in there to get out of the sun.
 It is also the only place where you can buy a snack or drink.
 The gorges described are a must see.
 Spectacular views and wildlife!
 Take your time if you can!
 You will be rewarded with some great wildlife encounters.